dougproctor/dougproctor.github.io/_pages/faq.md

 > The short answer is that we don't sell or use your data in any way other than to provide you with a great product and user experience.
 You can find all the nitty gritty legalese in our <a href= "https://tinytalk.io/terms"> Terms of Service </a> and <a href="https://tinytalk.io/privacy"> Privacy Policy </a>.

+<t1> Are Tiny Talk conversations ever recorded or saved? <t1>

+> No. All Tiny Talk streaming audio and video content is ephemeral, meaning it's never recorded, stored or saved.
+Tiny Talk uses best in class tools and security protocols to ensure that conversations are always safe and secure.

 <t1> How do I get in touch to share my idea or to provide feedback? </t1>

 > We love hearing from you, so don't hesitate to get in touch with questions, ideas or feedback!